rust-stuco/homeworks/1-primerlab/README.md

 - Run `make handin`
 - Submit the resultant `handin.tar` to Gradescope.

-If you do not have `make` and `tar` installed on your system, you can either use the CMU Linux SSH machines, install `make` and `tar` on your machine, or reach out to us for assistance.
+If you do not have `make` and `tar` installed on your system, install `make` and `tar` on your machine or use the CMU Linux SSH machines.
+If you need help with this, please reach out to us!

 ## Collaboration
 In general, feel free to discuss homeworks with other students!
 As long as you do not copy someone else's work, any communication is fair game.
 Feel free to discuss on the course Discord so that other students can see your questions and answers, as well.